James Audley-5 March 1355

 The wind ripped over the water with increasing violence, whistling around Hilbre Island.
 Spray from the tips of the waves filled the air with salty mist.
-The mist settled on and occasionally obscured, the beach, and the wide grassy plain behind the beach which was punctuated with bunkers of sand and low sandstone cliffs.
+The mist settled on and occasionally obscured, both the beach and the wide grassy plain behind the beach, which was punctuated with bunkers of sand and low sandstone cliffs.

 Lord James Audley wore furs over his overcoat and his legs were encased in knee-length boots over thick hose.